vkola-lab/peds2019/README.md

 ### Data file format

 All antibody protein sequences must be stored in plain-text format.
-A sequence consists of 20 amino acid symbol letters along with `"-"` to indicate gap, and sequences are deliminated by one single line-break.
+A sequence consists of 20 amino acid symbol letters along with `"-"` to indicate gap, and sequences are delimited by one single line-break.
 Please do not include spaces or extra line-breaks.
 You can find sample data files under `<project_root>/data/sample/`

-Here provides an example:
+Here we provide an example:
 ```
 -QVQLVQS-GAEVKKPGSSVKVSCTTSG-GTFSS-----FVINWMRQAPGQGLGWRGGIMPV---
 -EVQLLES-GGGLVQPGGSLRLSCAGSG-FTFSS-----YAMSWVRQTPGKGLEWVSVISGS---